RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Web-Server-Support-and-Configuration/Web-Server-Support-and-Configuration.md

-﻿Web Connection supports a number of different Web Servers.
+Web Connection supports a number of different Web Servers.
 Click the link for installation and configuration instructions.

 * **[Internet Information Server (IIS)](VFPS://Topic/_22F0XKBMQ)** <small>(production, optionally dev)</small>
 This is the built-in Windows Web Server which is typically used to run production applications on a live server but can also be used for local development.
 IIS is a Windows component, but it **has to be explicitly enabled and configured** and **requires Administrative Rights** to do so.
 IIS runs as a Windows Service and is **always on**.